TMI newsletter 20 – Five tips to improve your threat models

 Conclusions

-Threat Modeling has the potential to be the single most effective approach to security.
+Threat Modeling can potentially be the single most effective approach to security.
 Michael Howard said about 20 years ago that “if we had our hands tied behind our back (we don’t) and could only do one thing to improve software security… we would do threat modeling every day of the week”.
 This still stands, but we are facing new challenges due to the increasing awareness of security and its costs.
 Automation remains essential to contain costs, but it’s not enough.
 We also need to improve the quality to deliver to the Business and the development teams the value they need.

 Curated threat modeling content